8 Best Keuka Lake Wineries to Visit in the Finger Lakes

 This small lake has had a big impact on the U.S. wine industry.
 And it’s built a reputation as one of the top cool-climate wine-growing regions in North America.

-Now, with 20 wineries to choose from (not to mention 100+ others in the surrounding Finger Lakes), it can be hard to pinpoint the absolute must-visits.
+Now, with more than a dozen wineries to choose from (not to mention 100+ others in the surrounding Finger Lakes), it can be hard to narrow down the must-visits.

-But fear not!
-As an American Wine Expert and WSET-certified wine blogger, I’ve personally done the research for you.
-I’ve tasted my way through the region and hand-picked this short list of the best wineries.
+As a certified wine expert, I’ve personally done the research for you.
+I’ve tasted my way through the region multiple times and hand-picked this short list of the best Keuka Lake wineries.

 So, let’s dive in and start planning your unforgettable wine tasting adventure!